VulcanJS/vulcan-docs/source/schemas.md

 #### `required` (`Users` only)

 You can mark a field as `required: true` to indicate that it should be completed when the user signs up.
-If you're using the `nova:base-components` theme, a form will then pop up prompting the user to complete their profile with the missing fields.
+If you're using the `vulcan:base-components` theme, a form will then pop up prompting the user to complete their profile with the missing fields.

 ## Custom Fields

 Out of the box, Vulcan has three main collections: `Posts`, `Users`, and `Comments`.
 Each of them has a pre-set schema, but that schema can also be extended with custom fields.

-For example, this is how the `nova:newsletter` package extends the `Posts` schema with a `scheduledAt` property that keeps track of when a post was sent out as part of an email newsletter:
+For example, this is how the `vulcan:newsletter` package extends the `Posts` schema with a `scheduledAt` property that keeps track of when a post was sent out as part of an email newsletter:

 ```js
 Posts.addField({